 #3 Airbnb Search Tips

-When booking Airbnb’s in 2022, you will find that there are nearly 6 million properties to choose from.
+When you use our tips for booking Airbnb’s in 2023, you will find that there are now over 6 million properties to choose from!
 Accommodations range from entire castles to couches in someone’s living room.

 In order to sift through the data and find lodging that includes everything that is important for your trip, one of the best Airbnb tips and tricks for guests is to use the Airbnb search features.